Shubhamkumar-op/ClientScope/README.md

 ## 📜 **Project Description**

-The **Customer Churn Dashboard** is designed to analyze customer data in real-time.
+The **ClientScope** is designed to analyze customer data in real-time.
 Users can upload CSV files containing customer information and perform the following tasks:

 - **Explore Dataset:** View samples, size, column info, missing values, and statistics of the dataset.
 - **Customer Statistics:** Get insights such as average age, tenure, total spend, churn rate, and more.